TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 <br>

-Protip: run commands with `--help` option, to see hidden features they offer.
+Protip: run commands with the `--help` option to see hidden features they offer.

 <br>